README

 should do the right thing.

-There is also a Makefile in the distribution directory, which has been created for and on Linux, basically for special needs.
-You will have to edit it by hand, so the luarocks method is preferrable.
+There is also a Makefile in the distribution, that has been created for use with Linux and MacOS X. It may work for other platforms, or you may have to edit it by hand.
+Calling:

 Using